 These sounds are emitted in the presence of an aerial predator.
 The chipmunk is usually present on an elevated surface when producing this sound.
-As per a study, both chipping and chucking sounds can last for at least 30 minutes.
+As per a study, both chipping and chucking sounds can last for at least 30 minutes (source).

 The trill sound is distinctive from chips and chucks.
 These are shorter in duration and are emitted when the chipmunk is being pursued by a predator.
 Chipmunks generally emit these sounds at the end of a chase.
 Chips and chucks are mostly used when the chipmunk detects a predator.
 Trills can be best described as a multi-note call that has a low amplitude.
 These are emitted once or twice.
 The individual notes in trills are not identical as well (another major difference from chips and chucks).
 These notes differ in terms of frequency and length.
 The time interval between the individual notes will vary as well.
 Trill sounds are harder to hear since they are not repeated as much as other chipmunk sounds.

 As mentioned earlier, the context of a trill is also very different from a chip or chuck.
-They are emitted by a fleeing chipmunk and can be in response to mammalian, as well as, aerial predators.
+They are emitted by a fleeing chipmunk and can be in response to mammalian, as well as, aerial predators (like hawks).
 Baby chipmunks have also been observed to emit this sound when running away from adult conspecifics.

 When chipmunks hear the trill sound, they become alert.
 This sound is also distinctive from the ones emitted by most ground squirrels.
-However, other squirrels, such as yellow-bellied marmots, hoary marmots, Olympic marmots, and Vancouver Island marmots, emit a trill sound when they disappear into a burrow.
+However, other squirrels, such as yellow-bellied marmots, hoary marmots, Olympic marmots, and Vancouver Island marmots, emit a trill sound when they disappear into a burrow (or den) to hide (source).
 This is usually when they are hiding from a predator.

-Another study examined the foraging behavior of Eastern chipmunks in response to alarm calls emitted by their conspecifics.
+Another study examined the foraging behavior of Eastern chipmunks in response to alarm calls emitted by their conspecifics or relatives (source).
+These alarm calls signal that a predator is in the vicinity.
 It was observed that Eastern chipmunks tend to change their foraging behavior when they hear an alarm call.
 They become more vigilant.
+They constantly scan the area as they stuff their cheeks.
 This response is consistent across other species of squirrels as well.
 The responses also vary according to the following factors: